 If you feel the roti making is too much of a task you can make the filling ahead of time and freeze it.
 When you are ready to make the rotis you an allow the filling to thaw and then fill the dough.
 Please bear in mind that the amount of water used to make the dough can vary.
 Temperature and humidity can affect the amount of liquid used so you may need less water or more.
 If it is humid the amount of liquid can be reduced slightly.
 If the weather is dry increase the liquid a little.

 Roti making is a little tricky but as you work with the dough and make it often enough you will eventually get better at it.
 With my years of trials and errors I have finally got it down to an art.
 I don’t even using a measuring jug anymore.
 I suggest you use about 1&1/2 cups of boiling water, straight out the kettle.
 If your dough is still too sticky you can add a little more flour.
+Please have a look at my roti recipe for more tips.

 You can try some delicious vegetarian curries to go with the Dal Rotis: